Taking action for gender equality in development projects

 • Health and human development.

-Participating in an ambitious strategy
+Participating in ambitious strategies

 Expertise France’s roadmap for gender equality